-It’s easy to think chicken is a perfect Maine Coon food and thought it is a great source of protein, it lacks certain nutrients.
+It’s easy to think chicken is a perfect Maine Coon food and though it is a great source of protein, it lacks certain nutrients.

-It’s not an exact science but cat vets and cat food manufacturers have undertaken years of testing and trialing to create the bet possible balanced diets for out cats.
+It’s not an exact science but cat vets and cat food manufacturers have undertaken years of testing and trialing to create the best possible balanced diets for our cats.

 In order to transform a piece of cooked chicken into a complete, balanced meal for a Maine Coon you should ideally add some organ meat, such as heart, and ground bone.
 It is very important not to serve whole pieces of cooked chicken bone.